khm/DWF-Documentation/README.md

 3) You can request a DWF from a DNA, this is ideal if the DNA is associated with the flawed software, or the DNA will assist in the handling of the security vulnerability.

 4) You can request a DWF directly either via PULL request in GitHUB to the DWF Database (https://github.com/distributedweaknessfiling/DWF-Database) or by emailing us at distributedweaknessfiling@gmail.com.
+You will need to submit some level of data (e.g. the CWE root cause).

 ### Is it a vulnerability?